Starting studies

 Checklist for new degree students

-Not following the given deadline for confirming your place will automatically lead into losing your place without any exceptions or a possibility to reclaim it.
+- Failure to meet the deadline for confirming your place will result in the loss of your place without exception or the possibility of reclaiming it.

 Confirming your place in Studyinfo

-Students having or once had a Finnish personal identity code
+Students who have or have had a Finnish personal identity code

-Log into My Studyinfo with your Finnish e-identification methods and confirm your place - or cancel it if that being the case.
+- Log into My Studyinfo with your Finnish e-identification methods and confirm your place - or cancel it.

-Students not having a Finnish personal identity code or never had one
+Students who do not have or have never had a Finnish personal identity code

-Log into My Studyinfo through a personal link included in an e-mail from Stydyinfo.
-You will receive this email on the same date at 8 p.m.
-(UTC+2/UTC+3) that you received your admission decision by email from LUT Admissions Services.
+- Log into My Studyinfo via the personal link included in the Studyinfo email.
+You will receive this email at 8 p.m.
+(UTC+2/+3) on the same date that you received your admission decision from LUT Admissions Services by email.

-When not having Finnish e-identification credentials, do not try to log into My Studyinfo.
+- If you do not have a Finnish e-identification method, do not attempt to log in to My Studyinfo.

 Deadlines for Bachelor's programmes